-Information for Summer Term High School Programs Staff
+Information for Summer Term Pre-College Programs Staff

 The goal of our programs is to provide students with a preview of college life, both academically and socially.
-Students choose from one-week, two-week, or three-week non-credit programs, a six-week credit-bearing program, or a six-week research program.
+Students choose from two-week or three-week non-credit programs, a six-week credit-bearing program, or a six-week research program.
 In addition to taking classes or working in a lab, our students participate in social activities on and off campus, and our residential students live in a BU residence hall.

 In recent summers, ~1300 high school students participated in our programs, with the majority of them living on campus.